kalhauge/ghc-proposals/proposals/0000-namespaces.md

 thesame = id
 ```

-Since namespaces are associated with all entities we get:
+Namespaces are associated with all type-level entities, this is super
+help full as we can be very precise what constructor we want.
 ```haskell
 data Nat = Succ Nat | Zero
 -- same as